Butter

 Butter is a dairy product made from the fat and protein components of churned cream.
 It is a semi-solid emulsion at room temperature, consisting of approximately 81% butterfat.
 It is used at room temperature as a spread, melted as a condiment, and used as a fat in baking, sauce-making, pan frying, and other cooking procedures.

 Most frequently made from cow's milk, butter can also be manufactured from the milk of other mammals, including sheep, goats, buffalo, and yaks.
 It is made by churning milk or cream to separate the fat globules from the buttermilk.
 Salt has been added to butter since antiquity to help preserve it, particularly when being transported; salt may still play a preservation role but is less important today as the entire supply chain is usually refrigerated.
-In modern times, salt may be added for taste and food coloring added for color.
+In modern times, salt may be added for taste and food coloring for color.
 Rendering butter, removing the water and milk solids, produces clarified butter (including ghee), which is almost entirely butterfat.